stone-payments/kong-plugin-template-transformer/README.md

 ## lint

-`make lint` or `luacheck spec/` in the plugin folder should run the linter.
+`make lint` or `luacheck -q .` in the plugin folder should run the linter.
+# credits

+made with :heart: by Stone Payments